LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Storage Options:
    * SSD - latency sensitive workloads (DB, data analytics)
    * HDD - broad spectrum of workloads (home directories, CMS)
-  * On-prem accessible (VPN and/or Direct Connect)
+  * On-premises accessible (VPN and/or Direct Connect)
   * Can be configured to be Multi-AZ
   * Data is backed up daily to S3
-  * Amazon FSx File Gateway allows native access to FSx for Windows from on-prem, local cache for frequently accessed data via Gateway
+  * Amazon FSx File Gateway allows native access to FSx for Windows from on-premises, local cache for frequently accessed data via Gateway

 ### Amazon FSx for Lustre ("Linux" "Cluster"):
   * High performance, parallel, distributed file system designed for Applications that require fast storage to keep up with your compute such as ML, high peformance computing, video processing, Electronic Design Automation, or financial modeling
   * Integrates with linked S3 bucket(s), making it easy to process S3 objects as files and allows you to write changed data back to S3
   * Provides ability to both process 'hot data' in parallel/distributed fashion as well as easily store 'cold data' to S3
   * Storage options include SSD or HDD
-  * Can be used from on-prem servers (VPN and/or Direct Connect)
+  * Can be used from on-premises servers (VPN and/or Direct Connect)
   * Scratch File System can be used for temporary or burst storage use
   * Persistent File System can be used for storage / replicated with AZ

 ### AWS Storage Gateway:
-   * Hybrid cloud storage service that provides on-prem access to virtual cloud storage
+   * Hybrid cloud storage service that provides on-premises access to virtual cloud storage
    * Most recently used date cached in gateway
    * Volume backend up by EBS snapshots
    * Tape backed up by S3, S3 (Glacier), and other software